 To understand the key areas of concern and need in South Africa's healthcare sector, the Discovery Foundation commissioned in-depth independent research.
 The aim of the research was to understand what medical skills and expertise are needed to give disadvantaged communities access to better healthcare - and what steps are needed to keep those skills and develop them further.

 South Africa does not have enough skilled medical professionals in all areas of healthcare to meet its people's needs.

-There are not enough skilled and experienced specialists to teach medical skills.
 The country is not training enough people to address the gaps, although government is starting to address this issue.